Your car's turbo system - assuming it has one - boosts power and acceleration on the road.

 The longer you drive your car with a blown turbo, the more damage it will cause and the more expensive it'll be to fix the problem.

-Although it is possible to drive the car with a blown turbo, It's important to act as soon as possible to get the turbo repaired if you notice any of the above warning signs,
+Although it is possible to drive the car with a blown turbo, It's important to act as soon as possible to get the turbo repaired if you notice any of the above warning signs.

 Can turbo failure cause engine damage?

 The more you drive your car with a blown turbo, the more damage the engine will have and therefore will cost more to repair.
+Addressing turbo failure symptoms early can prevent further mechanical issues and reduce overall repair costs.

 Breakdown cover from Start Rescue